codesharedot/nexo-price-gnome-ticket/README.md

-# educare price gnome ticket
+# omisego price gnome ticket

-Gnome 3 desktop ticker for educare price with Python and argos.
-Rename to educare.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for omisego price with Python and argos.
+Rename to omisego.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org